Abraham Brinkerhoff

-Abraham Brinkerhoff (1745 – March 7, 1823), also known as Abraham Brinckerhoff, was an American trader, merchant, and patriot, known for his reported involvement in the Committee of One Hundred.
+Abraham Jorise Brinkerhoff (22 Jul 1745 – March 7, 1823), also known as Abraham Brinckerhoff, was an American trader, merchant, and patriot, known for his reported involvement in the Committee of One Hundred.
 The Committee, composed largely of New York traders and merchants, was established in 1775 for the sake of organizing resistance against British rule during the Revolution.

 Background

 Abraham Brinkerhoff was born in New York City in 1745, being baptized there on July 24, 1745.
 His parents were Joris Brinkerhoff and Maria Van Deusen (or Van Deursen); Abraham's great-great-grandfather, Joris Dircksen Brinckerhoff, was a Dutchman who settled in Brooklyn in 1638.

 Committee of One Hundred

 A passionate advocate for the rebel cause, Brinkerhoff was said to have been a member of the Committee of One Hundred.
 As a well-established trader and merchant, he joined this group of likewise people aimed at "taking possession" of New York City to promote American independence.
 Their first actions included seizing ships and weapons in anticipation of the impending conflict.
 The Committee also implemented measures to disarm Loyalists with commercial ties.